-How to Obtain a Car Accident Report in Austin
+Everything You Need to Know to Obtain Your Car Accident Report in Austin, TX

 After a car accident, one of the most important steps anyone involved should take is getting a copy of the accident report.
 An accident report will contain information about the crash, who was injured or how much damage was done, and might also include the investigating officer’s opinion as to how the accident occurred and who was at fault.

 Obviously, this information is crucial to building a case if you have been injured in an accident.
 However, before looking at how you can obtain a copy of an accident report in Austin, or anywhere else in Texas, it is important to understand the two different types of accident reports.

 According to Texas law, a police officer must only write an accident report if the accident resulted in an injury, death, or apparent damage of $1,000 or more.
 If there was no injury, death, or property damage appeared to be less than $1,000, it is the responsibility of the drivers involved in the accident to fill out and submit the form CR-2, also known as the Blue Form, within ten days of the accident.

 It is important to keep this form for your own records as damage that at first appears minimal can later turn out to be higher than expected.
 It is also possible for injuries to manifest themselves days after the accident.

 If you are trying to get a copy of the CR-2 crash report the other driver submitted, you can do so by purchasing them from the Main Police Headquarters at 715 E 8th St.